4.7

 Louis XIV oversaw the building of this piece of the Trianon estate along with Jules Hardouin-Mansart.

-The king also used the Grand Trianon as a private meeting place with Madame de Maintenon.
+The king also used the Grand Trianon for private meetings with Madame de Maintenon.

-At the time, the geometrically placed flowerbeds planted with thousands of flowers and were a spectacle to all who visited.
+At the time, the geometrically arranged flowerbeds, blooming with thousands of flowers, were a marvel to visitors.

 The Petit Trianon